jordansafer/strava-uploader/README.md

 ## Usage:
 ** Getting your data from logarun **
-TODO: write these instructions. tldr - get xml file from logarun front page, then convert xml to csv (I will upload a script I wrote for this)
+TODO: write these instructions. tldr - get xml file from logarun front page, then convert xml to csv **(Use the script: parse_logarun_xml.py to convert)**

 ** Getting your CSV to Strava **
 1. First, you need to **register an application with the Strava API service.** Go to the [Strava API Management Page](https://www.strava.com/settings/api), and create a new application.
 Note the Client ID and Client Secret - you will need them later.